Badminton player in action

 Are there public swimming pools?

-Generally no, a liability waiver is sufficient.
+Generally no, a liability waiver is enough.

-Jet-skiing, kayaking, diving, and surfing (on the East Coast between November and March).
+Jet-skiing, kayaking, diving and surfing (on the East Coast between November and March).

-Ready to sweat in the tropics?
+Ready to break a sweat in the tropics?